cjhosken/breeze_render_engine/README.md

 # Breeze Render Engine

-//TODOs

-- Custom Color Dialog
-- Remove shading view option (not enough time).
-- Complete rendering

-//BUGs

-- Crashes when rendering large images
-- runs in background after quitting when cancelling render
-- Out of bounds exception for camera when (remove cube, add light, add cube)

-// Extra TODOs
-- HDRI world?

 ## Introductions

 *Breeze Render Engine* is a c++ program that can create and render 3-dimensional scenes.
-Users have the ability to add, edit, and move objects to create their own pieces of art.

-*Breeze Render Engine* is my first c++ project, and has taken me around 8 months part time to complete.
+Users have the ability to add, edit, and move objects to create their own pieces of art. *Breeze Render Engine* is my first c++ project, and has taken me around 8 months part time to complete.

 ## Supported OS